HuiGuanLab/IMG/README.md

 We follow the repo [ADPN](https://github.com/hlchen23/ADPN-MM) and [VSLNet](https://github.com/26hzhang/VSLNet) for the code-running framework to quickly implement our work.
 We appreciate these great jobs.

+This work was supported by the Pioneer and Leading Goose R\&D Program of Zhejiang (No. 2024C01110), National Natural Science Foundation of China (No. 62472385), Young Elite Scientists Sponsorship Program by China Association for Science and Technology (No. 2022QNRC001), Public Welfare Technology Research Project of Zhejiang Province (No. LGF21F020010), Fundamental Research Funds for the Provincial Universities of Zhejiang (No. FR2402ZD) and Zhejiang Provincial High-Level Talent Special Support Program.